xnfo-dart/dart-polisher-vscode/README.md

 ## Installation
-Search for `dart polisher` in the [VS Code Extension Marketplace](https://code.visualstudio.com/docs/editor/extension-marketplace) and install it!
+Search for `dart polisher` in the [VS Code Extension Marketplace](https://code.visualstudio.com/docs/editor/extension-marketplace) and install it! or
+Install latests vsix manually from [Github Releases](https://github.com/xnfo-dart/dart-polisher-vscode/releases)

 ## Requirements

-Works on Windows x64, Linux and Mac versions of local installations of VScode.
+Works on Windows x64, Linux and Mac versions of VScode.
-*Web version on the works.*
+Compatible with web version of [vscode](https://vscode.dev)

 ## Known Issues